RoBOPPics/BB/_pages/app-man-patternDesigner.md

 The Shot label at the bottom of a shot with Alternates is a black button.
 Tapping that button will cycle through the Alternate shots.

-Shots that have a Repeat Range of more than 1, will show the Repeat Range setting.
-For instance, Shot 02 shown above has a Repeat Range of 1 to 5.
+Shots that have a Repeating Range of more than 1, will show the Repeating Range setting.
+For instance, Shot 02 shown above has a Repeating Range of 1 to 5.
 This means it will repeat anywhere from 1 to 5 times.

 See the Predictability item under the Shot Designer section of this documentation for more information.